jht9629-nyu/p5mirror-jht9629-nyu/README.md

 # Fork this repo and name it p5mirror-p5name
 # where p5name is our editor.p5js user name
+# Edit settings to enable github pages
+# Edit repository details to point to your github page for repo

 # run this bash script in the root of your repo

 bin/mirror.sh --user p5name